ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/c/c_packethandler.md

 - Detailed Description

+   printRxPacketError is Deprecated.
+Please use the getRxPacketError instead of printRxPacketError.

-   This function calls either `PrintRxPacketError1` or `PrintRxPacketError2` function depending on the `protocol_version`.
+   This function calls either `getRxPacketError1` or `getRxPacketError2` function depending on the `protocol_version`.

 ##### getLastTxRxResult